CTerletzky/CENTER-Project/README.md

        url="https://live.staticflickr.com/65535/52561664056_41a3223c11_w.jpg">

 ## Benefits & Auctions
 There were various diners and auctions held that benefited the Center project.
 There was a yearly one in Feburary that regularly changed the name, though seemed to revolve around love or valentine's day.
 These dinners often had a silent auction aspect where various items or experiences donated by community members.
+There were also shows or events that were organized by community members or groups outside of EAA and the Guernsey Gala.
 <param ve-image
        url="https://live.staticflickr.com/65535/52562205308_7e2afe23fe_w.jpg">